wilswer/tsfx/README.md

 TSFX is a Python library for extracting features from time series data.
 Inspired by the great [TSFresh](https://tsfresh.com/) library, TSFX aims to provide a similar feature set focused on performance on large datasets.
+In order to achieve this, TSFX is built on top of the [Polars](https://pola.rs/) DataFrame library, and feature extractors are implemented in Rust.

 ## Installation